-When does the new MOT come into force?
+When did the new MOT come into force?

 I want more information – where can I get it?

-The full MOT inspection manual is available here.
+Follow the link to see the full MOT inspection manual.
 It’s a long document, as you’d expect, but contains the precise wording that will affect your vehicle.
-If you want to see the sections that relate to DPFs, see section 188.8.131.52.
+If you want to see the sections that relate to DPFs, see section 18.104.22.168.